Chicago Police Department: Russ/Haggerty shootings

-In the summer of 1999, two unarmed black motorists, Robert Russ and LaTanya Haggerty, were both fatally shot in separate incidents involving the Chicago Police.
-In the first incident, Russ, an honor student and star football player for Northwestern University, was shot inside of his car.
+In the summer of 1999, two unarmed black motorists, Robert Russ and LaTanya Haggerty, were fatally shot in separate incidents involving the Chicago Police.
+In the first incident, Russ, an honor student and star football player for Northwestern University, was shot in his car.
 This followed a high-speed chase and what the police claim was a struggle with the officer who shot him.
 In the second, Haggarty, a computer analyst, was shot by a female officer.
 Charges of racism against the CPD persisted.
 Both shootings resulted in lawsuits and Haggerty's family reached an $18 million settlement with the city.

-In Malcolm Gladwell's book on the cognitive function of snap judgments, Blink, well-known criminologist and police administrator James Fyfe said that Chicago police instructions in cases such as Russ's were "very detailed".
+In Canadian journalist Malcolm Gladwell's book on the cognitive function of snap judgments, Blink, well-known criminologist and police administrator James Fyfe said that Chicago police instructions in cases such as Russ's were "very detailed".
 He said that the record shows that the officers involved all broke procedure and let the situation become unnecessarily deadly for the suspect.
 For instance, after claiming to see Russ drive erratically, the officers engaged in a driving pursuit.
 The pursuit, labeled "high-speed", did not exceed 70 miles per hour, but Fyfe contends that the adrenaline rush of the chase, coupled with the officers' reliance in their numbers, led to their ignoring impulses to maintain rational thinking in a potentially non-deadly situation.
 They speeded up a process that both allowed and required taking things more slowly and methodically.
 Russ's car spun out on the Ryan Expressway, at which point several officers quickly approached his vehicle.
 According to Gladwell, the false safety of numbers gave the three officers "the bravado to rush the car".
 Fyfe adds, "The lawyers [for the police] were saying that this was a fast-breaking situation.
 But it was only fast-breaking because the cops let it become one.
 He was stopped.
 He wasn't going anywhere."